basho/basho_docs/content/riak/kv/2.1.4/using/running-a-cluster.md

     ```

 To join additional nodes to your cluster, repeat the above steps.
 You
-can also find more detailed instructions about [adding and removing nodes](/riak/kv/2.1.4/using/cluster-operations/adding-removing-nodes) from a cluster.
+can also find more detailed instructions about [adding and removing nodes][cluster ops add remove node] from a cluster.

 > **Ring Creation Size**
 >